Civil Resolution Tribunal Jurisdiction

 The CRT is not able to decide certain disputes.
 Some of these will need to be filed in BC Supreme Court, BC provincial court, or with another tribunal.
 Others may not be valid legal claims at any court or tribunal.

-The Tribunal will not be able to decide matters related to terminating or dissolving your interest in land or your strata lot.
+The CRT cannot decide matters related to terminating or dissolving your interest in land or your strata lot.

 The CRT cannot resolve disputes by or against former owners of strata property.